runconvert-logo

-Convert XLS to ODS Files Online for Free.
+XLS to ODS Converter

-Free online tool to convert xls to ods files quickly and securely.
+Free online tool to convert XLS to ODS files quickly and securely.
 No installation required – start converting your files in just a few clicks!

 How It Works